 Nottinghamshire First-Class Debut – 4 May 2010 v Hampshire (Southampton)

-Mullaney also captivated the television audience with his first one-day century, an innings of 111 in the Royal London semi-final against Essex at Chelmsford, a contribution that won him the man-of-the-match award and his side a place at Lord’s.
+He captivated the television audience with his first one-day century, an innings of 111, in the Royal London semi-final against Essex at Chelmsford, a contribution that won him the man-of-the-match award and his side a place at Lord’s.

-In the Final he had a hand in removing the top five in the Surrey order, taking three catches to add to important wickets of Sangakkara and Foakes.
+In the final he had a hand in removing the top five in the Surrey order, taking three catches to add to important wickets of Kumar Sangakkara and Ben Foakes.

-The Outlaws’ second success of the summer came in the T20 Blast and was again achieved after the medium-pacer made a decisive contribution in the semi-final.
-His 3-22 against Hampshire was the difference as Notts moved into the Final.
+The Outlaws’ second success of the summer came in the T20 Blast and Mullaney was again instrumental, taking 3-22 and the man-of-the-match award in the semi-final win over Hampshire.